VioletJoker/OutlookMsgExport/README.md

 # OutlookMsgExport
 VBA code to export selected folders in outlook to user selected path on local filesystem or cloud data store

-Open Outlook
+1. Open Outlook;
-Enable developer menu
+2. Enable developer menu;
-select Module 1 in navigaton pane
+3. select Module 1 in navigaton pane;
-Paste code into the window
+4. Paste code into the window;
-Click save
+5. Click save;

 Execute the code using the run button OR execute as Macro within outlool